Hillel Summer Internship Program

 Find Yourself in Buffalo

-Interns will work full time Monday-Thursday (32 hours/week) and on Fridays will participate in group processing and immersive learning experiences that will further their professional growth and leadership skills.
-Interns will receive a stipend of $3,000 from Hillel of Buffalo.
+Interns will work Monday-Thursday (20-30 hours/week) and on Fridays will participate in group processing and immersive learning experiences that will further their professional growth and leadership skills.

-Develop a meaningful, challenging project that interns can complete in the 8 week, 32 hours/week timeframe.
+Develop a meaningful, challenging project that interns can complete in the 8 week timeframe.

 Assign a placement supervisor for the intern, who is available for regular supervision, including goal-setting at the beginning, providing regular feedback throughout the summer, and conducting an end-of-summer evaluation.